magiodev/strapi-v4-email-provider-hybrid-web3/README.md

 ## Email confirmation

 User will be created as not confirmed without email.
-When a user update his account filling email field
+When a user update his account filling email we follow the standard confirmation workflow.

 <hr/>